-Leg Raises is a dynamic bodyweight exercise that effectively works the entire abdominal area.
+Leg Raise exercise is a dynamic bodyweight exercise that effectively works the entire abdominal area.

 This exercise also engages the hip flexors and lower back muscles.

 Leg Raises is dynamic because you can specifically target the areas in the abdominal muscles that you want to focus on simply by adjusting the range of motion.

 This exercise can be used as a warm up to prime the abdominals, hip flexors and lower back before doing compound lifts such as the Deadlift, Squat and any type of overhead pressing.

 - Lie on the floor with your knees bent in a 90 degree angle.
 Place both hands under your lower back beside the hips for slight elevation.

 - Slightly raise your head and shoulders above the floor.

 - Lift your pelvis off the floor and straighten your legs out.

 - Contract the hip flexors; pull your upper abdominals toward your ribcage to raise your legs straight up until they are at a 90 degree angle.